 Preparation Steps

-- Arrange the cubed bread evenly in the prepared baking dish.
+- Spread bread cubes evenly in the prepared baking dish.

-- In a large bowl, whisk together the eggs, milk, granulated sugar, vanilla extract, cinnamon, and nutmeg until well combined.
+- In a large bowl, whisk together eggs, milk, heavy cream, 0.5 cup sugar, vanilla extract, 1.5 teaspoons cinnamon, nutmeg, salt, and melted butter until smooth.

-- Let it cool slightly before serving.
-Serve warm with maple syrup and optional toppings.
+- Let cool for 5–10 minutes before serving.
+Serve warm with maple syrup, fresh berries, or powdered sugar on top.